dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

 - **Max Height**: The highest point that will be captured in the map generation
 - **Min Height**: The lowest point that will be captured in the map generation
 - **Resolution (m./pixel)**: The number of meters per pixel of the 2 dimensional capture of the selected point cloud
-- **Show Height Bounds**: Visualises using planes the highest and lowest points that will be captured
+- **Show Height Bounds**: Visualises the highest and lowest points that will be captured using translucent planes

 ![2d Map Generator Height Bound Visualisation](img/UpdatedUI/PointCloudEditor/menu-2D-map-generator-show-height-bounds.png)